bernier-db/Agentic-Design-Patterns/README.md

 # Agentic Design Patterns

-A multi-project repository for exploring and implementing agentic design patterns using Python.
+A multi-project repository for exploring and implementing agentic design patterns using Python. \
+These design patterns come from the book (Agentic Design Patterns: A Hands-On Guide to Building Intelligent Systems)[https://www.amazon.ca/Agentic-Design-Patterns-Hands-Intelligent/dp/3032014018] by Antonio Gull

 ## Development Environment

-This repository includes a comprehensive Docker-based development environment that makes it easy to develop, run, and debug Python projects in containers.
+You can use docker to run and setup the project, or directly run it on your machine.

 ### Quick Start